phac-nml/biohansel/docs/source/user-docs/output.rst

 **Results.tab**
 ################

 The results.tab output file is almost exactly the same for all inputs.
-This file contains the overall information of the analysis and gives the final results of a BioHansel run in more detail then the tech_results.tab file.
+This file contains the overall information of the analysis and gives the final results of a biohansel run in more detail then the tech_results.tab file.
 The expanded version of all information that can be obtained from this file is as such:

 ===================== ======================= =============================== ========================== ============================
        Sample                Sequence                  Scheme_vers                    Subtype                  all_subtype